DavitKhach/quantum-algorithms-tutorials/README.md

 tutorials with a browser locally.
 For that one will need to install the following packages:

-* [qiskit](https://qiskit.org/documentation/):  an open-source framework for working with quantum computers.
+* [Qiskit](https://qiskit.org/documentation/):  an open-source framework for working with quantum computers.
-* [jupyter notebook](https://jupyter.org/install): a tool for interactive computing.
+* [Jupyter Notebook](https://jupyter.org/install): a tool for interactive computing.

 &nbsp;